lgw2/lgw2.github.io/_pages/about.md

 ---

 I am an assistant teaching & research professor in computer science at Montana State University in Bozeman, Montana.
+You can reach me at lucia.williams (at) montana.edu.

 I earned my PhD at Montana State as well, advised by [Brendan